awesome-panel/awesome-panel-cli/README.md

 # 🚪 Awesome Panel CLI Intro

 THIS PROJECT IS IN AN ALPHA STATE AND WILL CHANGE.
-USE AT YOUR OWN RISK.
+USE IT AT YOUR OWN RISK.

 The aim of the `awesome-panel-cli` project is to **turn you into a rockstar developer of high quality data apps.**